 Basics about brainstorming

-Let’s mention the most important rule: DON’T CRITICIZE!!!!
+Let’s mention the most important rule:

 When brainstorming with various people, it is important to consider all ideas as valuable and see them as help for further ideas.
 So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise you prevent the flow of ideas before it can really begin start to flow, just because someone is inhibited or frightened to say something.
 Efficient brainstorming is just working out when everybody feels appreciated and their ideas welcomed.

-Choosing the team for the best brainstorming ideas
+Team for brainstorming ideas

 An important factor influencing effective brainstorming is, of course, the group.
 The optimal group size is between 6 to 12 people.
 The selection of brainstorming participants should be as targeted twoards the ideas as possible but should be heterogeneous (also different levels, expertises etc.).
 The most suitable persons for your brainstorming sessions: